-The DNR Environmental Protection Division is accepting comments until February 18th, 2020.
+The Georgia Environmental Protection Division is accepting comments until April 30, 2020.
 Individual citizens can submit comments by:

 The Okefenokee Swamp, a pristine and iconic wetland in southern Georgia, is home to the state’s treasured Okefenokee National Wildlife Refuge.
 Twin Pines Minerals has submitted an application to the Savannah District of US Army Corps of Engineers for a permit under Section 404 of the Clean Water Act for a proposed mining operation.